Punkweb/punkweb-boards/README.md

 Django forum boards with bbcode support.

-### Documentation
+### Demo/Documentation

-Check out docs.txt for a detailed list of the state of most of the features in the project.
+Check out our community at [PunkWeb](https://punkweb.us/board/) for documentation and a live demonstration of django-boards!

 ### A note about sceditor (BBCode editor)